Sol: What's that?

 - In Bioshock, the shotgun has special ammunition that allows the player to shoot sprays of bullets that either explode after hitting their target, or electrifies them, stunning them and making them easy targets for emptying the entire magazine into them.
 It does wonders to finish of the mini bosses, the Big Daddies.

 - In Mass Effect 1, every character can use shotguns, although only Ashley, Wrex, and Tali have training in them (the others miss at point-blank range).
 In Mass Effect 2, however, only Tali, Jacob, Jack, and Grunt can use shotguns at all.
 In both games, the Soldier and Vanguard classes are the only ones with built-in shotgun training, although both games allow you to choose shotgun training as a bonus skill (through an achievement in the first game and part of the plot in the second).
+The third game further restricts them to Tali and James Vega.

 - Special mention must be made of the M-300 Claymore, one of the Infinity Plus One Guns that Soldier or Vanguard Shepard can pick up halfway through the second game (and that Grunt can use with an upgrade).
 It's an insanely high-powered shotgun designed for use by Krogan, and it's by far the best short-range weapon in the game.